radavis/radavis.github.io/_posts/2016-09-12-react-and-redux-cheat-sheet.markdown

 ### Redux Notes

+> The whole state of your app is store in an object tree inside a single store.
+> Change the state tree by emitting an **action** (an object which describes what happened).
+> Reducers describe how to transform the state tree.

 The Three Commandments of Redux

 1. There is a single source of truth for the application: **the store**.